 and a fun conversationalist, I'm an honorable person … and I also happen

-my writing on the Internet and learn about me, they get interested.
+writing on the Internet and learn about me, they get interested.
+Really interested.
+In

-even to a certain extent tempted.
-It's just that I can't in good
+certain extent tempted.
+It's just that I can't in good faith and

-faith and conscience agree to their proposals – because the fact of the
+conscience agree to their proposals – because the fact is that I

-matter is that I consider myself a true, authentic man and … real men
+consider myself a true, authentic man and … real men don't get

 Tuesday

-isn't whether you're cleared for top secret, it's whether you're cleared
+The question isn't whether you're cleared for top secret, it's whether

-Security immediately determined that he was an impostor, because
+morning.
+Security immediately determined that he was an impostor because

 Wednesday